(Z89.3) Acquired absence of both upper limbs [any level]

 Icon

-What happens during the disease - birth injury to eye
+What happens during the disease - acquired absence of both upper limbs [any level]

 Clinical Pattern